randomascii/main/xperf/XperfUI/ReadMe.txt

 Hot key to stop/record traces.
 Make sure trace notes are saved when closing.
 Tool-tips

-To-do before first release:
-Make sure trace notes are disabled when no trace is selected, including when traces are added or deleted.
+Add circular-buffer support.

+Most important tasks:
 Renaming of traces and associated files.
 Add OS specific checks for what user providers to enable.

 To-do eventually:
+Error checking -- checking for failures to start or stop tracing.
+Make sure trace notes are disabled when no trace is selected, including when traces are added or deleted.
 Disable compress option for Windows 7 and below.
 Allow configuring which symbols should be stripped.
-Add circular-buffer support.
 Heap tracing.
 Unicode support
 Configure a maximum time to trace for to avoid infinitely long traces.